Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of -K ahler structures

 and similarly where $C$ is a uniform constant.
 By use of these two estimates, one knows that $\widetilde{\Om}_t$ is indeed $d$-closed extension of $\Om$ since $\p_t \Om_t^{n-2,n}$ and $\db_t\Om_t^{n,n-2}$ approaches to zero uniformly as $t\rightarrow 0$.

-It is easy to see that Theorem \ref{0blc-inv} is impossible to obtain by Fu-Yau's result since the proof would rely on the deformation openness of $(n-1,n)$-th mild $\p\db$-lemma, which contradicts with Ugarte-Villacampa's Example \ref{not-fy}.
+It is easy to see that Theorem \ref{0blc-inv} is impossible to obtain by Fu--Yau's result since the proof would rely on the deformation openness of $(n-1,n)$-th mild $\p\db$-lemma, which contradicts with Ugarte--Villacampa's Example \ref{not-fy}.